MicrosoftDocs/Managed-Desktop/managed-desktop/operate/reports.md

 ## Endpoint analytics

 Microsoft Managed Desktop is now integrated with [Endpoint analytics](/mem/analytics/overview).
 These reports give you insights for measuring how your organization is working and the quality of the experience delivered to your users.
-You can find Endpoint analytics in the **Reports** menu of [Microsoft Endpoint Manager](https://endpoint.microsoft.com/).
+You can find Endpoint analytics in the **Reports** menu of the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 To pivot a score to only include devices being managed by Microsoft Managed Desktop, go to any report, select the **Filter** dropdown, and then select **Microsoft Managed Desktop devices**.

 If Endpoint analytics weren't automatically configured for your Azure AD organization ("tenant") during enrollment, you can do that yourself.
 For more information, see [Onboard in the Endpoint analytics portal](/mem/analytics/enroll-intune#bkmk_onboard).
 You can enroll all of your devices, or, if you want to include only Microsoft Managed Desktop devices, select the **modern workplace device** groups for Test, First, Fast, and Broad.
 These reports might require different permissions.
 For more information, see [Permissions](/mem/analytics/overview#permissions) to ensure you have roles appropriately assigned.